 7.2 Intra-device communications

 Technical and operational characteristics for wireless THz intra-device links planned to operate in the band 275-450 GHz are shown in Table 3.
-As an example, inside a camera the data rate between the optical sensor and the image processor is 72 Gbit/s for an 8K video with a frame rate of 60 Hz and a resolution of 12 bit for each color [4].
+As an example, inside a camera the data rate between the optical sensor and the image processor is 72 Gbit/s for an 8K video with a frame rate of 60 Hz and a resolution of 12 bit for each colour [4].
 Therefore, a bandwidth of 50 GHz is sufficient to provide such data rate with a simple QPSK modulation.
 Annex 4 proposes a Transmitter Spectrum Mask.
 Annex 2 contains the measurement results of antenna patterns at 300 GHz.

 TABLE 3